-Here are books that we recommend to help you explore identity, diversity, community and equality with your pupils on schools linking programmes or in your own school.
-All of these books are excellent for spiritual, moral, social and cultural development of pupils.
+Here are books that we recommend to help you explore identity, diversity, community and equality with your pupils in your own school or as part of a linking programme.
+All are excellent for spiritual, moral, social and cultural education.

 You Be You continues the story of Adri begun in Only One You.
 You Be You is equally helpful and insightful in a primary classroom and as a shared stimulus for primary linking classes especially for art and dialogue work during class visits.

 by Ann Jungman and Shelley Fowles ISBN: 9781845070854